jakobnissen/hardware_introduction/README.md

 # What scientists must know about hardware to write fast code

+This blog post is hosted on the BioJulia website: https://biojulia.net/post/hardware/

-This document is present both in a Jupyter Notebook (.ipynb) format and a Literate.jl (.jl) format.
-I recommend reading the .ipynb format.
-It may be rendered in your browser here on GitHub, or preferably run in Jupyter using an IJulia kernel.
+This document is written as a Jupyter Notebook. (.ipynb format).
+If you can, I recommend running the code in Jupyter using an IJulia kernel so you can play around with it and learn.
+Alternatively, read it on BioJulia's website.

 ### This notebook covers:
 * Why you must minimize disk access